 Video presentations eliminate these problems and accomplish our goals.
 Videotaped presentations start each side on a level playing field.
 The ultimate question of in-person versus videotaped presentations must be decided by the attorneys, but our general recommendation is that video presentations are used.

-Please note that these figures are an ESTIMATE ONLY.
-Our estimates are generally within fifteen
+- Please note that these figures are an ESTIMATE ONLY.
+Our estimates are generally within fifteen (15%) percent of the actual cost.

 Some attorneys prefer that we conduct the debriefing of the mock jurors throughout the course of the mock trial.
 Other attorneys prefer that we wait until after the jury has rendered a verdict to debrief.
 There are pros and cons to each approach.
 Our recommendation is that debriefing be conducted after each critical stage of the presentations (written), as well as, after each jury has rendered its verdict (oral).
 In this way, we learn what has impacted the jury during each phase of the project.
 If we conduct only a post-verdict debriefing, jurors are tired, ready to go home and normally cannot recall details of the witnesses’ testimonies.
 We conduct our initial debriefing by giving the mock jurors forms to fill out as the case unfolds.
 The post-verdict debriefing is conducted by Associates of Cathy E. Bennett & Associates, Inc., and can include participation by the attorneys if requested.